-I now have data on average grades from over 230 schools (with a combined enrollment of over two million undergraduate students).
-I want to thank those that have helped me by either sending information or telling me where I can find it.
-I especially want to thank Chris Healy and Lee Coursey who, combined, uncovered over 50 web sites with detailed data.
-Chris Healy has written research papers with me on the topic of grading at American colleges and universities that were published in 2010 and 2011; reprints are available here and here.
-I also want to thank those that have sent me emails on how to improve my graphics.
+In late 2015, at the request of more than a few people, I decided to work with Chris Healy on another update.
+Chris has done the lion’s share of data collection.
+We now have data on average grades from over 400 schools (with a combined enrollment of over four million undergraduates).
+I want to thank those who have helped us by either sending data or telling us where we can find data.
+I also want to thank those who have sent me emails on how to improve my graphics.
 Additional suggestions are always welcome.
-Send them to me, Stuart Rojstaczer, at: this address.
+Send them to me, Stuart Rojstaczer, at: fortyquestions at gmail.com.

 Long Term Trends

 Statements have been made by some that grade inflation is confined largely to selective and highly selective colleges and universities.
 The three charts above indicate that these statements are not correct.
-Significant grade inflation is present almost everywhere and contemporary rates of change in GPA are only slightly higher for private schools.
+Significant grade inflation is present everywhere and contemporary rates of change in GPA are on average the same for public and private schools.